totallyquiche/better-banners/readme.txt

 Donate link: https://www.paypal.com/donate?hosted_button_id=E32BJX9EWGVKG
 Tags: banner, site message, announcement, warning, maintenance, disclaimer, header Requires at least: 4.9
-Tested up to: 5.6
+Tested up to: 5.8
-Stable tag: 1.1.0
+Stable tag: 1.0.0
 Requires PHP: 7.4
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Better Banners allows you to quickly and easily create a banner to display at the top of your WordPress site.
+Create and customize banners to display at the top of your website.

 == Description ==

-Better Banners allows you to quickly and easily create a banner to display at the top of your WordPress site.
+Create and customize banners to display at the top of your website.

 Fully customize the content and background color and create as many banners as you'd like.